codeoverflow-org/nodecg-io-docs/docs/samples/slack.md

 ### Configure the Slack sample bundle

-1. In NodeCG, create a new slack service instance using the left upper menu.
+1. In NodeCG, create a new slack service instance.

-2. Enter your Slack app token.
+2. Enter your Slack app token:

-    The created instance should be automatically selected, if not select it in the upper left menu.
-Enter your token in monaco (the text-editor on the right) in this format:

     ```json
     {